Our mission statement

 To support our economic development mission, ESD:

-- Invests strategically in infrastructure, innovation, place-making and revitalization, tradable sectors and workforce development;
+- invests strategically in infrastructure, innovation, place-making and revitalization, tradable sectors, and workforce development, with a focus on sustainability and historically disadvantaged populations across the state;

-- Is transparent and responsive to the needs of diverse communities across the state through the active participation of the Regional Councils;
+- is transparent and responsive to the needs of diverse communities and businesses across the state, including through the active participation of the Regional Councils;

-- Supports the retention and health of existing businesses, the retention of populations, and the development of new businesses and industries that will contribute to the development of the 21st century economy;
+- supports the retention and growth of existing businesses, the resilience of communities, and the development of new businesses and industries;

-- Promotes equality of economic opportunities for minority- and women-owned businesses (“MWBEs”);
+- promotes equality of economic opportunities for minority- and women-owned businesses (“MWBEs”) and Service-Disabled Veteran-Owned Businesses (“SDVOBs”);

-- Provides early-stage support for new ventures, including the research and development of new technologies; and
+- provides early-stage support for new ventures, including the research and development and commercialization of new technologies; and

 Find out more about Empire State Development